teklal/global-services/app/services/_comms/comms-cert1_en.md

 The CERT1 team will provide technical support and advice to the operations, host National Society and member National Societies on the ground with the aim of highlighting the needs of  affected people, the work of the Red Cross Red Crescent in responding to these needs, and advocating for increased action to address vulnerabilities and unmet humanitarian needs.
 The focus of this CERT team will be on:

-- Communications capacity and needs assessment, planning and implementing communications strategies
+- Communications capacity and needs assessment, planning and implementing communications strategies.
-- Identifying the editorial narrative/messaging according to the news cycle and disaster response/management cycle
+- Identifying the editorial narrative/messaging according to the news cycle and disaster response/management cycle.
-- International media engagement, including coordinating requests and fielding interviews
+- International media engagement, including coordinating requests and fielding interviews.
-- Audiovisual and written content production
+- Audiovisual and written content production.
-- Supporting social media engagement, monitoring and scanning
+- Supporting social media engagement, monitoring and scanning.
-- Supporting fundraising efforts
+- Supporting fundraising efforts.

 ## Designed for

-- Small to medium scale emergencies (yellow/ orange) in a low to moderate complexity context with high level of regional/ international media attention and global public interest
+- Small to medium scale emergencies (yellow/ orange) in a low to moderate complexity context with high level of regional/ international media attention and global public interest.
-- Slow onset emergencies and public health emergencies (infectious disease outbreaks)
+- Slow onset emergencies and public health emergencies (infectious disease outbreaks).

 ## Personnel

-**Total:** 1-2 person team
+**Total:** 1-2 person team.

-**Composition:** 1x Communications coordinator and/or 1x AV Officer
+**Composition:** 1x Communications coordinator and/or 1x AV Officer.

 ## Standard components